pyronear/pyro-engine/README.md

 ```
 ### Environment files

-The `pyroengine/pi_utils/python.env` and `pizero/python.env` files must contain:
+The `pyroengine/pi_utils/python.env` file must contain:
-- `WEBSERVER_PI`: the IP address of the main rpi once it is installed on site
+- `WEBSERVER_IP`: the IP address of the main rpi once it is installed on site
 - `WEBSERVER_PORT`: the port exposed on the main rpi for the local webserver

 ### Test Engine